k3rni/foggy/README.md

 If the brightness keys don't work, it might be an ACPI issue, not awesome's.
 In that case rebind to a convenient combination, such as modkey + the function keys that show brightness symbols.

 Note: This'll only adjust backlight for whatever screen the cursor is currently in.
-If you need to adjust it across all screens, either call `inc_backlight` more than once, passing a screen number in the second parameter; or use `xbacklight` instead.
+If you need to adjust it across all screens, either call `inc_backlight` more than once, passing a screen number in the second parameter; or use the standalone `xbacklight` command instead.

 ## Widgets (do-it-yourself style)